Request a Note: How the Request Function Shapes X's Community Notes System: Introduction

 To foster note writing and create a more interactive and responsible community, \X recently implemented a key innovation in Community Notes system---the \emph{Request Community Note} feature (as illustrated in Fig.~\ref{fig:cn_request}), allowing broader registered users to signal posts they believe would benefit from additional context.
 This mechanism enables non-contributor users to participate in the moderation process while guiding contributors toward posts where notes are likely to be needed.
 This request feature is expected to increase the involvement and the interest of users in checking facts, which is crucial in the current media landscape, where misinformation can spread rapidly.
 However, it remains unclear whether this mechanism effectively improves the Community Notes system by helping more misleading posts receive notes and enhancing the quality of the resulting notes.

 \textbf{Research questions.} In this study, we examine the newly introduced Request Community Note feature on \X, tracing the process from the submission of requests to the evaluation of the associated notes.
 The workflow involves requestors flagging posts (\ie, \emph{requested posts}) for note writers, note writers selecting requested posts to propose community notes, and the note selection algorithm evaluating the generated notes.
 Notably, note writers retain autonomy: they can independently choose any post to fact-check and propose community notes, regardless of whether they see request alerts or not.
 Moreover, the note selection algorithm evaluates community notes along two key dimensions: \emph{helpfulness}, indicating the consensus of perceived helpfulness among heterogeneous contributors, and \emph{polarization}, capturing the degree of variation in ratings.
-Accordingly, we organize our investigation around three research questions to explore how note writers select requested posts to fact-check, the extent to which their selections are influenced by requests, and how community notes fostered by user requests (\ie, \emph{request-fostered notes}) differ from other notes in helpfulness and polarization according to the note selection algorithm: \begin{itemize}[leftmargin=*] \item \textbf{RQ1:} Among requested posts, which ones actually receive community notes, and how do their content and author characteristics shape this likelihood? \item \textbf{RQ2:} To what extent do user requests foster the creation of community notes, and how do they influence contributors’ selection of posts? \item \textbf{RQ3:} Are community notes fostered by user requests more or less helpful and polarized than other notes, and what factors explain these differences? \end{itemize}
+Accordingly, we organize our investigation around three research questions (RQs) to explore how note writers select requested posts to fact-check, the extent to which their selections are influenced by requests, and how community notes fostered by user requests (\ie, \emph{request-fostered notes}) differ from other notes in helpfulness and polarization according to the note selection algorithm: \begin{itemize}[leftmargin=*] \item \textbf{RQ1:} Among requested posts, which ones actually receive community notes, and how do their content and author characteristics shape this likelihood? \item \textbf{RQ2:} To what extent do user requests foster the creation of community notes, and how do they influence contributors' selection of posts? \item \textbf{RQ3:} Are community notes fostered by user requests more or less helpful and polarized than other notes, and what factors explain these differences? \end{itemize} \textbf{Data and methods.} To address our research questions, we collect all available Community Notes data and associated posts that had received at least five requests as of May 20, 2025.
+We then specify a logistic regression model to estimate the likelihood of a post receiving a community note based on a wide range of characteristics extracted from posts, such as topics and estimated misleadingness, and their authors, such as verified status and misinformation exposure scores~\cite{mosleh2022measuring} (RQ1).
+In addition, we analyze the extent to which requests foster the creation of community notes and how requests can influence the choices of note writers (RQ2).
+Finally, we replicate the note selection algorithm to evaluate request-fostered notes compared to other notes and explore factors affecting the evaluation results (RQ3).